 Wilson, Daniel(born: 1842 - died: 1917) Rev. Daniel Wilson was born in Barren County, KY and died in Kingfisher, OK.
-He was a Baptist minister and organized the first Colored Baptist church in Horse Cave, KY in 1866.
-Wilson had been a slave until 1864 when he joined the Union Army, and that same year he married Lydia Watkins.
-After receiving an Honorable Discharge, Wilson returned home and joined the white Baptist church in Horse Cave, KY, and later organized the Colored Baptist church where he was a deacon for seven years.
+He was a Baptist minister who organized the first Colored Baptist church in Horse Cave, KY in 1866.
+Wilson had been enslaved until 1864, when he joined the Union Army and that same year married Lydia Watkins.
+After receiving an Honorable Discharge, Wilson returned home and joined the white Baptist church in Horse Cave and later organized the Colored Baptist church where he was a deacon for seven years.